conal/quotes/quotes.md

 "I hope for nothing.
 I fear nothing.
 I am free." - Nikos Kazantzakis

-"The tao that can be spoken, is not the true Tao." - Lao Tzu
+"The Tao that can be spoken is not the true Tao." - Lao Tzu

 "The best practice is inspired by theory." - Donald Knuth